paulkiren/react-native-guide/README.md

 - Android, Firebase Test Lab (Free): https://firebase.google.com/docs/test-lab/
 - iOS and Android, BrowserStack Interactive Mobile App Testing (Paid, free trial): https://www.browserstack.com/app-live
 - iOS, Testflight

+# Release iOS and android app at same time
+1. Submit iOS app + App Store content to Apple with manual release
+2. Submit Android App Store content to Google with timed release
+3. Wait for Apple to approve iOS submission (typically 1-3 days, IAP makes it longer)
+4. Submit Android app to Google, may be instant or may be flagged for manual review (no timed release option here)
+5. Wait for Android app to go live / be manually reviewed (typically 1 day for updates, 3-7 days for new submissions, and can be longer if contains IAP)
+6. Set iOS manual release live
+7. All live, rollouts will take a few hours for both stores
+8. Congrats 🎉

 ## Testing with Jest